jffcastro/AssetFlow/PROXY_SETUP.md

 - `http://localhost:8000/cs2.html` (if using port 8000)
 - `http://localhost:5500/cs2.html` (if using port 5500)

-The CS2 page will now successfully fetch data from PricEmpire through the proxy.
+The CS2 page will now successfully fetch data from Pricempire through the proxy.

 ## How It Works